Load Managed Areas (LMAs) have helped us manage the peaks of electricity demand.

 Demand Diversification services will allow us to maximise network access and minimise our intervention.

-The UK electricity network is adapting to new demands and technologies by trailing innovative methods to manage peak loads and optimise network capacity, including incentivising the scheduling of controllable loads like storage heaters.
+The UK electricity network is adapting to new demands and technologies by trialling innovative methods to manage peak loads and optimise network capacity, including incentivising the scheduling of controllable loads like storage heaters.
 Currently, two demand diversification services have been identified for trialling:

 • Allocated Capacity